Modern Slavery Statement

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps that G.R.
 Wright & Sons Ltd. has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 The company recognises the importance of taking action to combat such activities and has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 G.R.
-Wright & Sons Ltd. produces a variety of milled flours together with a range of speciality blends, cake and bread mixes at our two sites located at Ponders End Mills & Delta Park in Enfield, Middlesex.
+Wright & Sons Ltd. produces a variety of milled flours together with a range of speciality blends, cake and bread mixes at our three sites located at Ponders End Mills, Harlow Mill & Delta Park in Enfield, Middlesex.

 Our Supply Chains

 Our supply chains includes the sourcing of raw materials principally related to the manufacture of flours, speciality blends, cake and bread mixes.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include: